Skip to main content

 Benoit Beaulieu

 Benoit Beaulieu is currently a PhD candidate in the Interuniversity Doctoral Program in Art History at Concordia University.
 After receiving his BA in Art History from UQAM, he completed his MA in Art History at the Université Paris I Panthéon-Sorbonne.
-He is the recipient of a Concordia University Graduate Fellowship.
-His research focuses on the performance of the self of French dandy Robert de Montesquiou in his interiors and the topics of genders and sexuality during the end of the 19th century in the European visual cultures.
+He is the recipient of a Canada Graduate Scholarship and a Concordia University Graduate Fellowship.
+His doctoral research focuses on the self-construction of French dandy Robert de Montesquiou through his interiors and archive.
+Benoit is particularly interested in the topics of genders and sexuality during the end of the nineteenth century in the European visual and material cultures.

 Supervisor: Dr. John Potvin